nimradev064/Forest-Fire-Classification/README.md

 Subtract the mean of the image from each pixel.
 Divide each pixel by the standard deviation of the image.

-This will result in an image with pixel values that are centered around zero and have a standard deviation of one.
+This will result in an image with pixel values that are centered around zero and have a standard deviation of one. <br>
 <br> <img width="398" alt="Screenshot 2024-02-14 124245" src="https://github.com/nimradev064/Forest-Fire-Classification/assets/157350960/de00b156-28ba-4bea-ae34-d8132bec862f">

 ### Model Buiding: